Thomas Doty – Storyteller

 Near dawn, Gwisgwashan sits by an open window in the Creekside Cabin.
 She speaks the words of this new version of the story into the depths of the winter night.
 Mother Landscape listens, and takes them in.

-This story was commissioned by Bruce & Leslie Sargent, Buckhorn Springs (Ashland, OR) and was first published in 2002.
+This story was commissioned by Bruce & Leslie Sargent, Buckhorn Springs (Ashland, OR).